-In the article below it is mentioned how to balance equations in the basic medium of a redox reaction and how we can balance equations with fractions.
+In the article below, it is mentioned how to balance equations in the basic medium of a redox reaction and how we can balance equations with fractions.

-What is Redox Reactions?
+What are Redox Reactions?

 Redox Reaction Example

-Related: What is yield and how many types of chemistry yield are there?
+Related: What is yield, and how many types of chemistry yield are there?

 Redox Reactions in Basic Medium